 I took my first test May 5, 2013 and jumped in with both feet.
 I took both tech and general the same day and passed (Irene wouldn't be outdone, she took her general and passed) as of 11/2/13 I have now passed my extra exam.
 A little update, Irene has now passed her Extra Class Exam also!!
 More good new, my Dad is now a Ham, passed his General.
 KK6MEZ!

-I now have WAS, and am closing in on 5 band WAS, DXCC, WAZ.
-I am going to have to start concentrating on the long bands for 5 band DXCC.
+I now have WAS, WAZ, DXCC (as of today 218 confirmed with at least 100 on 20m-10m) and am closing in on 5 band WAS.
+I am going to have to start concentrating on the long bands (slow going) for 5 band DXCC.